moodyjmz/ang4-p2-theming/README.md

 ## Intention

-To have theming dynamically applied, ie a theme is stored in session/local storage and added dynamically in browser - a la switching css files.
+To have theming dynamically applied, ie a theme is stored in session/local storage and added dynamically in browser - à la switching css files.

 ## Method